DSW Admissions

 • A writing sample: an original, social work–related document that showcases your writing and communication skills.

-• Examples: Responses to two brief essay questions that will help us understand how your interests align with the opportunities offered by our curriculum
+• Responses to two brief essay questions that will help us understand how your interests align with the opportunities offered by our curriculum

 • Transcripts